 - Stay home when you are sick.

-- Cover your cough or sneeze with a tissue, and then throw the tissue in the trash.
+- Cover your cough or sneeze with your elbow or a tissue, and then throw the tissue in the trash.

 - Clean and disinfect frequently touched objects and surfaces such as doorknobs, desktops, and keyboards.*

 *See the CDC website for a list of acceptable cleaning products.